KnowageLabs/Knowage-Documentation/functionalities-guide/basic-data-access/index.rst

 Into the “Dataset” area we find all the datasets classified according to their types.
 The datasets are categorised as follows:

 - **My dataset**: datasets created by yourself uploading a CSV or XLS file or creating a query on a business model using the Qbe interface;
-- **Enterprise dataset**: certified datasets,namely datasets created by the technical/experts users and shared with the end user.
+- **Enterprise dataset**: certified datasets, namely datasets created by the technical/experts users and shared with the end user.
 - **Shared dataset**: datasets created and shared by other end users;
 - **CKAN dataset**: in this area you can download public datasets and visualize your CKAN datasets;
 - **All dataset**: in this folder are stored all the available datasets, namely all datasets contained in the classes just described.